altona Diagnostics’ approach to the IVDR

 • Future class B products benefit from a transition period which allows the placing of IVDD products on the market until May 26, 2027.

-This will take effect on the products for norovirus, rotavirus, influenza A/B virus (non-pandemic), RSV, PIV, hMPV, C. difficile, and also the AltoStar® Internal Control 1.5.
+This will take effect on the products for norovirus, rotavirus, influenza A/B virus (non-pandemic), RSV, PIV, hMPV, C. difficile, and the AltoStar® Internal Control 1.5.

 • Future class C products benefit from a transition period which allows the placing of IVDD products on the market until May 26, 2026.